justiniso/AssertionChain/README.md

 The above example is certainly more readable, so why use an AssertionChain at all?
 For starters, the chain encourages the user to provide line-by-line detail about each step being executed.
-So if you want to understand why the above assertion failed, you would have to explain where that value came from in the assertion, which can be tedious.
-AssertionChain provides an API for performing incremental checks on the operations being executed in the chain.
+So if you want to understand why the above assertion failed, you would have to construct a detailed error message indicating the actual and expected value along with the step that produced the actual value.
+That's not particularly hard:

+    expected = 3
+    val = 1 + 1
+    message = 'Adding 1 + 1 did not result in expected value {expected}, value was: {actual}'.format(
+        expected=expected,
+        actual=val
+    )
+    assert val == expected, message

+But having two repeat this every time you run a command can become very, very tedious.
+AssertionChain provides this API for performing incremental checks on each operations being executed in the chain, reducing the overhead of having to type all of this out.

 It is a simple utility for grouping related actions and ensuring each step succeeds.
 For instance, assume we have a suite of functions that interact with files (get_contents, write_contents, delete_file).
-Their contract stipulates that each function will return True of False depending on whether or not they were successful.
+Their contract stipulates that each function will return True, False, or a value depending on whether or not they were successful.
 We can use an AssertionChain to make sure each step was successful:

     filename = '/tmp/sd9x0c2'